-The testing laboratory for controlled substances will be [name, address, telephone number], which is a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+The testing laboratory for controlled substances will be Stevens County Medical Center, address, phone number, which is a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.

 L. Confidentiality of Test Results